equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 .. image:: minimal/ert.png

-In the main window you will see some elements, some of which are irrelevant to this guide.
-The ones we care about are:
+The elements relevant to this guide are:

-* Simulation mode: Lets you select which algorithm to run (since we don't have a complete setup yet, we can only choose ensemble experiment or single realization).
+* Simulation mode: List of available algorithms.
+Only a limited set is available since we are not done configuring ERT.
-* Runpath: shows where each realization of the experiment will be executed.
-The `%d` in this path is replaced by the number of the realization.
-Here we see a default used, since we have not configured the runpath yet.
+* Runpath: Configurable path where each realization of the experiment will be executed.
+The `%d` will be replaced by the number of the realization.
-* The Configuration summary will show us what we have configured, and is empty at this moment.
+* Configuration summary: Empty by default, but will show us what has been configured.
-* The Start Simulation button will start an experiment with the current configuration and simulation mode.
+* Start simulation: Start an experiment with the current configuration and simulation mode.

 Run an empty experiment
 ***********************